Dylan Evans

 Dylan Evans (born August 18, 1966) is a British former academic and author who has written books on emotion and the placebo effect as well as the theories of Jacques Lacan.

 Life and career

 Early life and education

-Evans was born in Bristol on 29 September 1966 and went to school at Sevenoaks School and West Kent College of Further Education.
+Evans was born in Bristol on 29 September 1966 and went to private school at Sevenoaks School and the state-funded West Kent College of Further Education.
 His father is an aircraft engineer, his mother is a teacher.

 At Southampton University he studied Spanish and Linguistics and later he received his doctorate in philosophy from the London School of Economics.
 His thesis, dated 2000, was titled Rethinking emotion: New research in emotion and recent debates in cognitive science.

-Evans is an atheist and also writes and gives lectures on atheism and related topics.
-He contributed an article to The Blackwell Companion to Science and Christianity arguing that psychology has shown atheism to be a better explanation of the human mind than theism.
+Evans renounced his doctorate in 2024 as a protest against the LSE.

 Academic career

 Evans was a psychoanalyst in the style of Jacques Lacan, and wrote a standard reference work in the field.
 After several years, however, Evans eventually came to doubt the logical and scientific validity of Lacanianism, and ultimately abandoned the field because he was worried Lacanianism harmed rather than helped patients.
 Evans worked at the University of Bath and the University of the West of England in artificial intelligence.
 Evans resigned from the position of senior lecturer at the University of the West of England to start a project in sustainable living called the Utopia Experiment.